 Fiberight is a privately held company founded in 2007 with current operations in Virginia, Maryland and Iowa.
-As a leading edge clean technology company, our team focuses on transforming post-recycled municipal solid wastes and other organic feedstocks into next generation renewable biofuels, with cellulosic ethanol as the core product.
-Pilot plant facilities have been on-going during 2008-2009.
-In November 2009, Fiberight purchased a former dry-mill corn ethanol plant in Blairstown, IA with the intent to cost efficiently retrofit this plant for commercial level operations.
-Initial stage investment for the company’s $30 million Iowa plant will enable the company to commence production of its demonstration scale facility in early 2013 to convert industrial and municipal solid wastes into cellulosic ethanol and biogas using proprietary sorting, pulping, enzymatic hydrolysis and recycling technology.
-Following the demonstration phase at our Virginia plant from 1st Qtr 2012 – 3rd Qtr, 2012, the Iowa plant will be scaled to commercial production capacity of 6 MMgy by early 2013.
-Fiberight is targeting rapid expansion of its proto-type commercial plants in markets with 100,000 or more population within a five mile radius, with special focus on municipalities with high-stranded trash costs or landfill limitations.
+As a leading edge clean technology company, our team focuses on transforming municipal solid waste (MSW) and other organic feedstocks into next generation renewable biofuels, with cellulosic ethanol as the core product.
+Pilot plant facilities have been on-going since 2008.
+In November 2009, Fiberight purchased a shuttered first generation corn ethanol plant in Blairstown, IA with the intent retrofit for second generation ethanol production.
+Initial stage investment for the Iowa plant will enable the company to commence the production of 6 MMgy cellulosic ethanol using MSW.
+Fiberight is targeting rapid expansion of its proto-type commercial plants in markets with 100,000 or more population, with a focus on those communities with disposal limitations and high tipping fees.

 Key Competitive Advantages

-- Efficient Organic Conversion – Fiberight’s targeted organic processes, pretreatment methods and novel enzyme recycling systems have been perfected, using proprietary technology and IP in a low temperature, close water loop system, to manage costs.
-Fiberight offers a low operating cost business model at significantly more attractive and stable margins than other cellulosic ethanol models relying on high cost arc gasification to syngas or acid hydrolysis methods.
+- Streamlined Ethanol Production – Fiberight’s targeted organic processes, pretreatment methods and enzyme recycling system has been perfected, using a low temperature proprietary technolgy and a closed-loop water system, to manage costs.
+Fiberight offers a low operating cost business model at significantly more attractive and stable margins than other cellulosic ethanol models, such as gasification to syngas or acid hydrolysis.

-- Rationale CAPEX – Fiberight utilizes an efficient “mini-mill” plant facility, with 50,000 square foot operations, that can be constructed at much lower initial capital investment due to the smaller scale, closed-loop system and streamlined permitting process.
+- Replicable Business Model – Fiberight utilizes an efficient “mini-mill” plant facility, with 50,000 square foot operations, that can be constructed at much lower initial capital investment due to the smaller scale, closed-loop system and streamlined permitting process.
 Lower plant investment cost enables initial market viability at reasonable feedstock input and production rates.
 Transportation and feedstock logistics are much simpler.